parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 Okay now that you have downloaded everything, unzip them all!
 Then, make sturcture your directory like the image below.
 ![alt text](image-2.png)
+The ./dataset/train and ./dataset/test should be empty.
+And depth, label40, rgb folders should have the images from 000001.png to 001449.png.

 ## 1. Installation
 Follow the instructions below.